sarafen/charlie/README.md

 A simple, no DB cms using [mustache][1] & [markdown][2].

 ## To Do (Bugs, Issues)
-* Template is inherited on 404 errors for post pages (which results in tweet footer.
+* Template is inherited on 404 errors for post pages (which results in tweet footer).
-* Needs a license.

 ## Roadmap (Features, Dreams, Wishes)
 * Add draft ability.
 Files with draft_ prepended are ignored and not accessible.